v9dev/theme_toggel/README.md

-# theme_toggel
+# Theme Toggle For Bootstrap V5

-make a theme toggle foe website
+Just a simple Project add Theme for Dark and Light mode

 ## darkmode